Debates over money and banking policy ask to what degree should the government intervene? The Austrian Theory of Banking proposes: very little.

 Gary S. Becker was awarded the Nobel Prize in Economics in 1992.
 His work has been influential in the modern sciences of sociology and economics.

-The contents and necessity of the first 10 Amendments of the U.S. Constitution, first debated by Federalists and Anti-Federalists, remains relevant today.
+The content and necessity of the first 10 Amendments of the U.S. Constitution, first debated by Federalists and Anti-Federalists, remains relevant today.

 Sigrid Fry-Revere outlines a libertarian take on ethics and explains how this framework can be considered in issues dealing with the human body.